How Do DJ Duos Work? (Ninja Combo Tricks)

 It's often said that the best DJ duos kind of know what the other is going to do with mixing together.
 And as you probably know, this isn't something that just happens, but rather it happens when each DJ gets to really understand the little quirks and characteristics of each other.
 One of the most important things a DJ duo can have is chemistry, and the best way to do so is to have similar musical interests.

-A good idea is to constantly introduce new music to each other.
+A good idea is to constantly find and introduce new music to each other.
 That way, the musical repertoire of both DJs will be expanded, and more importantly, it's a good way to find the songs that both DJs prefer, so that you can incorporate them in your live sets.